SzymonSauer/company/README.md

 # company
-Website of the company 'creativeDesign' related to web development.
+The website of the company 'creativeDesign' related to web development.